Shahram Heshmat, PhD

 This session considers 10 motivational factors that influence our vulnerability for impulsive behavior.
 These motives contribute to impulsive behavior by either undermining the self-control strength or a greater tendency to desire and to seek out opportunities for immediate reward.
 These factors together explain why there is conflict between long-term human intentions and short-term actions, which leads to myopic decisions.
 An understanding of the circumstances under which people fail at self-control can provide valuable insights into how to overcome self-control problems.

-I received a PhD in Managerial Economics in 1984 from Rensselaer Polytechnic Institute (RPI), with a specialty in Health Economics.
+Dr. Heshmat received a PhD in Managerial Economics in 1984 from Rensselaer Polytechnic Institute (RPI), with a specialty in Health Economics.
 Managerial Economics is an interdisciplinary field (economic theory, financial management and quantitative methods).
-I am now an associate professor emeritus at the University of Illinois at Springfield (UIS), and an adjunct professor at the Public Health Department, teaching Addiction.
+He is now an associate professor emeritus at the University of Illinois at Springfield (UIS), and an adjunct professor at the Public Health Department, teaching Addiction.

-I regularly write the Addiction blog for the Psychology Today.
-I have found this outlet a unique opportunity for sharing my years of academic experience with a broad audience.
-Studying the behavioral economics of addiction, teaching, and blogging help to further my understanding of the nature of addiction.
-This work is an expression of my deepest values.
-My purpose is to use behavioral economics to help people lead healthier and happier lives.
+He regularly writes the Addiction blog for the Psychology Today.
+He has found this outlet a unique opportunity for sharing his years of academic experience with a broad audience.
+Studying the behavioral economics of addiction, teaching, and blogging help to further his understanding of the nature of addiction.
+This work is an expression of his deepest values.
+He says that his purpose is to use behavioral economics to help people lead healthier and happier lives.